Refrigeration: Commercial use

 An 1870 refrigerator car design.
 Hatches in the roof provided access to the tanks for the storage of harvested ice at each end.

 Icemaker Patent by Andrew Muhl, dated December 12, 1871.

 In 1842, John Gorrie created a system capable of refrigerating water to produce ice.
 Although it was a commercial failure, it inspired scientists and inventors around the world.
 France's Ferdinand Carre was one of the inspired and he created an ice producing system that was simpler and smaller than that of Gorrie.
 During the Civil War, cities such as New Orleans could no longer get ice from New England via the coastal ice trade.
 Carre's refrigeration system became the solution to New Orleans' ice problems and, by 1865, the city had three of Carre's machines.
 In 1867, in San Antonio, Texas, a French immigrant named Andrew Muhl built an ice-making machine to help service the expanding beef industry before moving it to Waco in 1871.
 In 1873, the patent for this machine was contracted by the Columbus Iron Works, a company acquired by the W.C.
-Bradley Co., which went on to produce the first commercial ice-makers in the US.
+Bradley Co., which went on to produce the first commercial ice-makers in the United States.

 By the 1870s, breweries had become the largest users of harvested ice.
 Though the ice-harvesting industry had grown immensely by the turn of the 20th century, pollution and sewage had begun to creep into natural ice, making it a problem in the metropolitan suburbs.
 Eventually, breweries began to complain of tainted ice.
 Public concern for the purity of water, from which ice was formed, began to increase in the early 1900s with the rise of germ theory.
 Numerous media outlets published articles connecting diseases such as typhoid fever with natural ice consumption.
 This caused ice harvesting to become illegal in certain areas of the country.
 All of these scenarios increased the demands for modern refrigeration and manufactured ice.
 Ice producing machines like that of Carre's and Muhl's were looked to as means of producing ice to meet the needs of grocers, farmers, and food shippers.

 Refrigerated railroad cars were introduced in the US in the 1840s for short-run transport of dairy products, but these used harvested ice to maintain a cool temperature.

 Dunedin, the first commercially successful refrigerated ship.